-During this phase, the agency review team finalizes its review of the authorization package and the Agency AO issues an ATO for the CSO.
-The FedRAMP PMO provides an ATO letter template that Agency AOs are encouraged to use.
+During this phase, the federal agency review team finalizes its review of the authorization package, and the federal agency AO issues an ATO for the CSO.
+FedRAMP provides an ATO letter template that federal agency AOs are encouraged to use.
 The ATO letter is sent to the CSP and info@fedramp.gov.

-The process for closing out the review and issuing an ATO varies from agency to agency.
-The implementation, testing, and documentation of customer controls in the agency's GRC tool typically occurs during this phase, but may occur earlier in the authorization process.
-As described in the Authorization Planning section, the agency's process and timeline for reaching an authorization decision and issuing an ATO should be defined early in the process and communicated to all stakeholders to manage expectations.
+The process for closing out the review and issuing an ATO varies from federal agency to agency.
+The implementation, testing, and documentation of customer controls in the federal agency's GRC tool typically occurs during this phase, but may occur later in the authorization process after the ATO for the CSO is issued.
+As described in the Authorization Planning section, the federal agency's process and timeline for reaching an authorization decision and issuing an ATO should be defined early in the process and communicated to all stakeholders to manage expectations.

-12.5 FedRAMP PMO Review
+12.5 FedRAMP Review

-Once the Agency AO issues the ATO letter, the PMO performs a review of the authorization package to determine suitability for government-wide reuse.
-The scope of the PMO's review includes:
+Once the federal agency AO issues the ATO letter, FedRAMP performs a review of the authorization package to determine suitability for government-wide reuse.
+The scope of FedRAMP's review includes:

 - A quality review to ensure the authorization package clearly and accurately represents the security and risk posture of the CSO.
-While the initial authorizing agency conducts a quality review of the authorization package, the PMO's review is considered 'a final set of eyes' to ensure uniformity across all packages listed on the FedRAMP Marketplace. - A risk review to identify weaknesses or deficiencies that must be addressed before the Marketplace status is changed to 'FedRAMP Authorized'
+While the initial authorizing agency conducts a quality review of the authorization package, FedRAMP's review is considered 'a final set of eyes' to ensure uniformity across all packages listed on the FedRAMP Marketplace. - A security review to ensure compliance with FedRAMP requirements and standards. - A risk review to identify weaknesses or deficiencies that must be addressed before the FedRAMP Marketplace status is changed to FedRAMP Authorized.